thehelp/client-project/README.md

 * Justification - why is this change worthwhile?
 Link to issues, use code samples, etc.
 * Documentation changes for your code updates.
 Be sure to check the groc-generated HTML with `grunt doc`
-* A description of how you tested the change
+* A description of how you tested the change.
+Don't forget about the very-useful `npm link` command :0)

 I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
 And of course, make sure `grunt` completes successfully. :0)